Activities and achievements of our group members.

 Nature News & Views includes a report by Prof Frank Caruso and Assoc Prof Andrea O’Connor, both from the Department of Chemical and Biomolecular Engineering at The University of Melbourne.
 They discuss recent research focused on finding a way to control how particles bind to cells, which could lead to opportunities to further biomedical research and applications.
 The short report in Nature looks at how particles can be designed to deliver payloads of therapeutic drugs and organise cells.

-Andrea O’Connor wins Melbourne School of Engineering Academic Staff Award for Teaching Excellence.
+Andrea O’Connor wins Faculty of Engineering and Information Technology Academic Staff Award for Teaching Excellence.

 Andrea O’Connor writes on how 3D printers could be life savers, The Melbourne Engineer.